RubenSandwich/EdibleEms/_posts/2017-07-17-citrus-kombucha.md

 <br>

 I never really wanted to brew my own kombucha, as I was always scared of it after I learned that it involves feeding a bacterial organism called a SCOBY (symbiotic colony of bacteria and yeast).
 Google it and tell me if the pictures don’t freak you out!
-But, after several years of $3 bottles and even the “cheaper” option of paying to stock up my growler at Townshends, my wallet was hurting.
+But, after several years of $3 bottles and even the “cheaper” option of paying to stock up my growler, my wallet was hurting.

-So one day Ruben and I spontaneously picked up a SCOBY at Powells on Hawthorne (only in Portland would a book store sell SCOBYs...).
+So one day a couple of years ago Ruben and I spontaneously picked up a SCOBY at Powells on Hawthorne (only in Portland would a book store sell SCOBYs...).
 I had always heard it was easy to brew, but never believed it until I started.
 It really was as easy as everybody says.
 The process is as simple as:

 1. Brewing tea
 2. Adding sugar